Saga Frame Set

-A touring frame to take you to places far and wide.
+(This model is being RETIRED in 2016.
+Check out the Saga DC) A touring frame to take you to places far and wide.
 Built stoutly, because no one wants to experience a breakdown on the Alti Plano.
 Extra long chainstays help keep your panniers out of the way of your pedaling.
 Taller headtube for a comfortable all day riding position.
-For 2012 we have added an additional 54cm size for 700c wheels.
+In 2015 we added an additional 54cm size for 650b wheels.

 - Specially specced Tange Prestige heat-treated CrMo tubing; 31.8mm butted downtube and top tube for a stiffer front triangle.
 Bombproof headtube is nearly impossible to ovalize.